decaby7e/website/content/adventures/2023-homestead-to-co.md

 ---
-title: I'm Out Of My Element - Driving From South Florida to Colorado
+title: I'm Out Of My Element!
+(Driving from Homestead to Colorado)
+description: "Driving From South Florida to Colorado in my newly acquired Honda Element didn't go to plan"
 date: 2023-08-19
 tags: ["hiking", "climbing"]
 layout: post